blaw36/MAST90098_Assignment/README.md

     hyper-parameter optimisation.
     * Currently VDS defaults to using generate_and_test when k!=2
-    and GLS defaults to using par_generate_and_test when k!=2, which is a bit inconsistent, but probably optimial for each their feasible ranges.
+    and GLS defaults to using par_generate_and_test when k!=2, which is a bit inconsistent, but probably optimal for each their feasible ranges.
 The parallelisation is also only on cycles, however probably a waste of time writing code that won't be used for sake of consitency.
+    * This new batch split may not be better than the old cycle path split (at least for only two workers need to get access to better machine).
+Scales better in theory but may be better to revert back.
     * This cycle split parallelisation defs helps so also a shame to just throw away as well.
 * Genetic Algorithm